Teleparallelism: New translation teleparallel gauge theory of gravity

-Independently in 1967, Hayashi and Nakano revived Einstein's idea, and Pellegrini and Plebanski started to formulate the gauge theory of the space-time translation group.
+Independently in 1967, Hayashi and Nakano revived Einstein's idea, and Pellegrini and Plebanski started to formulate the gauge theory of the spacetime translation group.
 Hayashi pointed out the connection between the gauge theory of the spacetime translation group and absolute parallelism.
 The first fiber bundle formulation was provided by Cho.
-This model was later studied by Schweizer et al., Nitsch and Hehl, Meyer, and more recent advances can be found in Aldrovandi and Pereira, Gronwald, Itin, Maluf and da Rocha Neto, Münch, Obukhov and Pereira, and Schucking and Surowitz.
+This model was later studied by Schweizer et al., Nitsch and Hehl, Meyer; more recent advances can be found in Aldrovandi and Pereira, Gronwald, Itin, Maluf and da Rocha Neto, Münch, Obukhov and Pereira, and Schucking and Surowitz.

-Nowadays, people study teleparallelism purely as a theory of gravity without trying to unify it with electromagnetism.
+Nowadays, teleparallelism is studied purely as a theory of gravity without trying to unify it with electromagnetism.
 In this theory, the gravitational field turns out to be fully represented by the translational gauge potential B^{a}_{μ}, as it should be for a gauge theory for the translation group.